Dick Proctor: Tenure in Parliament

 Proctor entered electoral politics when he won a seat in the 1997 federal election representing the Saskatchewan riding of Palliser.
 He was re-elected in the 2000 election and served as NDP caucus chair from 2000 until he lost his seat in the 2004 federal election by 124 votes.
 From 2004 to 2005, he served as chief of staff to NDP leader Jack Layton.
 He retired to Victoria, British Columbia, in 2005.

 As an MP, Proctor forced the resignation of Solicitor-General Andy Scott in 1998 when, on a flight from Ottawa to Saint John, New Brunswick, he overheard an indiscreet conversation between Scott and a political ally discussing the inquiry into the Royal Canadian Mounted Police's handling of protesters at the Vancouver Asia-Pacific Economic Cooperation meeting.
 According to Proctor, Scott predicted the outcome of the inquiry thus creating the impression that the judicial inquiry's findings had been predetermined.

-Retirement
+Retirement and death

 Proctor returned from retirement in October 2008 to act as Interim Federal Secretary for the NDP federal office.
-The vacancy he is filling was left by Éric Hébert-Daly, who resigned immediately following the 2008 campaign.
+The vacancy he was filling was left by Éric Hébert-Daly, who resigned immediately following the 2008 campaign.

+Proctor died in Victoria, British Columbia on August 13, 2026, at the age of 85.